aptivator/fretology-engine/README.md

 that uses `fretology-engine` as a dependency, the application note should be capitalized or the selected note lowercased.

-Magnitude of string numbers does not indicate pitch but rather a position.
-String `0` is the lowest string from the bottom of a fretboard and highest by pitch.
+Magnitude of string numbers indicates position and not a pitch.
+String `0` is the first string from the bottom of a fretboard and highest by pitch.
 Whenever `startingString` configuration is set, `lowest`, `highest`, or `middle` setting also indicates an order and not a pitch.

 The first string in the `tuning` configuration likewise indicates a position and not a frequency.
 Standard guitar tuning is defined within the library as